PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 AGES OF CHILDREN

-The YMCA out of school time and day camp programs accept children ages 5-12, different locations allow for different ages.
-Please check with your site director to confirm what ages the license can serve or visit www.denverymca.org for specific ages accepted at each camp location.
-Children aged 4, turning 5 by October 1, 2023, are eligible for the program.
-Families must register online and pay the registration fee and will not be charged until their child turns 5 and is able to attend the program.
-The YMCA will not accept children less than 5 years of age for any reason in the day camp program.
+The YMCA Out of School Time and Summer Day Camp programs accept children ages 4-16, different locations allow for different ages.
+Please visit www.denverymca.org for specific ages accepted at each program.
+Children age 4, turning 5 by October 1, 2024 are eligible for the program.
+Families must register online and pay any required registration or deposit fees and will not be charged for program fees until their child turns 5 and can attend the program.
+The YMCA will not accept children less than 5 years of age for any reason in the Summer Day Camp program.

 CHILDREN WITH ACCESS AND FUNCTIONAL NEEDS

 The YMCA will not discriminate against anyone because of a disability.
-It is the expectation that every parent disclose any special circumstances that will assist in supporting the youth.
-The YMCA does have limitations due to ratio being 1-15 and nonspecific knowledge of certain disabilities or special needs.
-After review of the provided information, the YMCA will determine what special accommodations can be offered.
+Every parent/guardian should disclose any special circumstances that will help support the child.
+The YMCA does have limitations due to the ratio being 1-15 and nonspecific knowledge of certain disabilities or special needs.
+After reviewing the provided information, the YMCA will determine what special accommodations can be offered.

 HOURS OF OPERATION

-YMCA summer camp day camps run from 8:30 am to 5 pm and program hours are from 9:00 am to 4:00 pm.
+YMCA Summer Day Camps typically run from 8:00 AM to 5:30 PM and program hours are from 9:00 AM to 4:00 PM.
 This is included in the program cost.
-A late fee will be charged after 5:05 pm.
-Before care option is available at selection locations as an add-on feature.
+A late fee will be charged after 5:35 PM.
+Before Camp Care option is available at select locations as an add-on feature.
+Please refer to the Late Pick-Up Section for additional clarification.

 SEVERE WEATHER/SCHOOL CLOSURES